 State and federal law may mandate that libraries use internet filters.5 Such filters may block moving and still images and can be especially problematic when users seek information on the visual arts.
 Library policy should therefore offer and encourage library users to ask for unfiltered access to websites, and for content to be unrestricted with due respect for user privacy.
 Libraries should consult the Internet Filtering interpretation5 for more information on CIPA.
 There should be no barriers to child or teen access to visual and performing arts within the library.

 In summary, visual images and performances in the library should not be restricted based on content.
 Librarians and library staff should be proactive in seeking out a wide variety of representational and abstract artwork and performance art, with limitations or parameters set only with respect to space, installation, fiscal, and technical constraints.
 The same criteria for access to literature of all kinds for all people are relevant to visual media and performing arts in libraries.

-- “Politics in American Libraries: An Interpretation of the Library Bill of Rights,” Endorsed by the ACRL Professional Values Committee in June 2017, Adopted June 27, 2017, by the ALA Council
+2 “Politics in American Libraries: An Interpretation of the Library Bill of Rights,” endorsed by the ACRL Professional Values Committee in June 2017 and adopted June 27, 2017 by the ALA Council

-- “Internet Filtering: An Interpretation of the Library Bill of Rights,” Adopted June 30, 2015, by the ALA Council
+5 “Internet Filtering: An Interpretation of the Library Bill of Rights,” adopted June 30, 2015 by the ALA Council.